Why do caterpillars change their skins? How many times does a caterpillar change its skin? Why do caterpillars grow so fast?

 Some species, including many butterflies, such as the Comma (Polygonia c-album) butterfly (above) rely on a single shell pupa.
 They fix themselves to their chosen support by hanging upside from a cremaster, tiny hooks at the rear of the pupa, attached to a silken pad.

-Some species such as the Green-veined White (Pieris napi) (below) will also spin a silk gurdle as extra support.
+Some species such as the Green-veined White (Pieris napi) (below) secure themselves facing upwards and spin an additional silk gurdle as extra support.

 PLEASE NOTE – We have temporarily closed our comments page due to excess spam but are still identifying many caterpillars queries sent by Email.